-(b) Unless the parties agree otherwise in writing, mediation will take place in Las Vegas, Nevada, U.S.A.
+(b) Unless the parties agree otherwise in writing, mediation will take place in Minneapolis, Minnesota, U.S.A.
 Each party will bear its own costs in mediation, and the parties will share equally between them all third-party mediation costs unless the parties agree differently in writing.

 (c) Each party will participate actively and constructively in mediation proceedings once started and will attend at least one joint meeting between the mediator and the parties.
 Any party may terminate mediation at any time after an initial discussion between the mediator and the parties.

-(b) Arbitration Location Unless the parties agree otherwise in writing, arbitration will take place in Las Vegas, Nevada, U.S.A.
+(b) Arbitration Location.
+Unless the parties agree otherwise in writing, arbitration will take place in Minneapolis, Minnesota, U.S.A.

 20.6 Recovery of Expenses